ray-project/ray/doc/source/rllib/core-concepts.rst

 This set is covered in greater depth on the :ref:`WorkerSet documentation page<workerset-reference-docs>`.
 The function ``synchronous_parallel_sample`` is an RLlib utility that can be used for sampling in a blocking parallel fashion across multiple rollout workers.
 RLlib includes other utilities, such as the ``AsyncRequestsManager``, for facilitating the dataflow between various components in parallelizable fashion.
-They are covered in the **Concurrency ops** section below.
+They are covered in the :ref:`parallel requests documentation <parallel-requests-docs>`

 .. code-block:: python